RileyMeta/FlatpakManagerLite/README.md

 - App Freezes when installing larger apps (Parallelization is not enabled)

 > If you open the front-end via a terminal you can watch the flatpak commands at work.

+## Goals:
+- [ ] Improve Loading Times (Impliment Lazy Loading)
+- [ ] Add additional sorting options in the combobox
+- [ ] Add a Cancel button
+- [ ] Add a default time-out for status text to auto-clear
+- [ ] Add a Status Bar for Installations?
+- [ ] Add Parallelization for multiple simultaneous downloads